seahorn/seahorn.github.io/_posts/2020-06-08-smartace-debugging.md

 ---
 layout: post
-title: "3.
-Debugging Smart Contracts with SmartACE"
+title: "Debugging Smart Contracts with SmartACE"
 subtitle: "Fixing Smart Contracts with SmartACE"
-date: 2020-06-08 21:30:00
+date: 2020-06-08 21:32:00
 categories: [smartace, verification]
 ---

-# 3. Debugging Smart Contracts with SmartACE
+# Debugging Smart Contracts with SmartACE

 Solidity supports pre- and post-conditions through the `require` and `assert` statements.
 As shown in the